 Using a lightweight, mattifying moisturiser will help your skin to feel fresh all day long, providing deep-down hydration whilst keeping the dreaded ‘shine’ (oil secretions that collect at the skin’s surface level) at bay.

 Other oily skin champions include blemish sticks to tackle stubborn spots and reduce inflammatories and pore-minimising serum to intensively refine large pores and help to control excessive sebum production on a more long-term scale.

 Sensitive skin is extremely susceptible to irritation and redness from external sources.
 Such irritants can include even plain water and abrasive clothing, as well as ordinary skin care products.
 Recent research has identified stress as a major factor in the incidence of sensitive skin: nerve endings in the dermal layers have been found to trigger the secretion of certain chemicals in response to emotional stress and exhaustion, which causes sensitive skin.

 Do I have sensitive skin?

 Over 70% of women consider themselves to have sensitive skin.
-An isolated reaction to a single facial cream does not mean that the skin is sensitive, even though such as event may sensitise the epidermis for some time afterward.
+An isolated reaction to a single facial cream does not mean that the skin is sensitive, even though such an event may sensitise the epidermis for some time afterwards.

 Looking after sensitive skin

-Combat this trend by keeping your skincare routine extremely simple and uncluttered, so that your skin is not overburdened.
+Combat this trend by keeping your skincare routine extremely simple and uncluttered so that your skin is not overburdened.
 Use soothing formulations that have plenty of natural extracts, soothing floral essences and healing botanical ingredients.
-Rose in particular is a great botanical remedy for redness and discomfort, and using rose-based will soften and smooth your skin like little else.
-Light textures and less products will work wonders for your skin, and pruning out unnecessary steps that loads your skin up with product will make an instant difference.
+Rose in particular, is a great botanical remedy for redness and discomfort, and using rose-based will soften and smooth your skin like little else.
+Light textures and fewer products will work wonders for your skin, and pruning out unnecessary steps that load your skin up with the product will make an instant difference.